fathimaafrah1706/personality-prediction-system/README.md

-🧠 Personality Prediction System
+🧠 Personality Prediction System:
 This project is an AI-powered system that predicts an individual's personality traits by analyzing their resume (CV) text.
 It uses Natural Language Processing (NLP) techniques and machine learning models to classify personality characteristics.

-✨ Features
+✨ Features:
 Predicts Big Five Personality Traits:

 *Extroversion